anthonyant97/grover/README.md

 - Numpy
 - Flask (you can install it via pip)

-How to run Grover's Implementation Program :
+How to run this program :
 - Clone this project
 - Run `forest-sdk.msi` to install Forest SDK (for Windows)
 - Open terminal (e.g. Command Prompt), run quantum virtual machine with command `qvm --server`